-Some of my friends say that they would rather not know anything about health food and how exactly they are eating because ignorance is bliss and enjoying food is more important than anything else.
-But I feel that knowledge is power, that drives me to read and understand what healthy eating is all about, why some people become so interested in health food, and what triggers and convicts people want to change their lifestyle.
-Knowing what is good to eat helps you plan your diet more wisely and safeguard what is most important, your health.
+But possessing the right knowledge can be powerful; it can drive us to find out and understand what healthy eating is all about, why some people become so interested in health food, and what triggers and convicts people to want to change their lifestyle.
+Knowing what is good or bad to eat helps you plan your diet more wisely and safeguard what is most important, your health.
 Here, I have put together four most talked about topics in healthy eating and health food: Fats, Meat, Fiber, and Sugar.
-If you never know these facts before, perhaps they would change your whole perspective about eating right, just as it had for me.
+If you never know these facts before, perhaps they would change your whole perspective about eating right.

 The key in getting health food is substituting good fats for bad fats.
 Saturated fats are found in animal products like meat, seafood, whole-milk dairy products (cheese, milk, and ice cream), poultry skin, and egg yolks and dairy.
 Some plant foods are also high in saturated fats, including coconut and coconut oil, palm oil, and palm kernel oil.
 Saturated fats raise total blood cholesterol levels more than dietary cholesterol because they tend to boost both good HDL and bad LDL cholesterol.
 Trans-fats are found in commercially prepared baked goods, margarines, snack foods, fried snack foods like French fries and onion rings, processed foods, and margarine; many of them are produced by heating liquid vegetable oils in the presence of hydrogen.
 This process is known as hydrogenation.
 The more hydrogenated an oil is, the harder it will be at room temperature.
 For example, soft margarine is less hydrogenated and so has fewer trans fats than a stick margarine.
 Trans fats are even worse for cholesterol levels than saturated fats because they raise bad LDL and lower good HDL.